 As soon as you have locked down your new date with the venue and have confirmed accommodations, let your guests know asap so they can make travel plans.
 Always encourage guests to book flight/travel insurance.

 Now that you’ve got the big-ticket items under control, it’s time to have conversations with your vendors.
 Most vendors want nothing more than to execute the contract and do whatever they can to work with you.
-That being said, they may simply not have availability for your new date.
+That said, they may simply not have availability for your new date.
 Be prepared that you may not get your deposits back.
-This is not because vendors want to upset you and keep your money, but when a wedding gets canceled at the last minute, they have little chance of recouping those funds and re-booking that date.
-If your wedding is being pushed out by a considerable amount of time, talk to your vendors about splitting up your payments into smaller installments over that time period.
-This could be beneficial for both parties.
+Not because vendors want to upset you and keep your money, but when a wedding gets canceled at the last minute, they have little chance of recouping those funds and re-booking that date.
+If your wedding is being pushed out by a considerable amount of time, talk to your vendors about splitting up your payments into smaller installments over that period.
+Setting up a payment schedule could be beneficial for both parties.

-Let guests know you have made the decision to postpone due to unforeseen circumstances right away.
+Let guests know you have decided to postpone due to unforeseen circumstances right away.
 Let them know that you apologize for any inconvenience, but the decision was not made lightly.
-They will understand.
-No need for a fancy notification.
+They will understand—no need for a fancy notification.
 Emails, text, and calls are just fine.
 Tell everyone that you are postponing and will be in touch soon with details and hope they can make it!

 Just Got Engaged?

 Are you newly engaged?
 Congrats!
 If you’re in full wedding planning mode, now is the time to be prepared for everything and anything.
-Especially when planning the destination “I do’s”.
+Especially when planning the destination, “I do’s.”
 Consider investing in a wedding planner and travel planner/concierge.
 They’re invaluable when you are planning to wed away!
 They’ll understand all of the logistics and loopholes you may encounter.
-And they will ask the right questions and negotiate the right deals to protect you in any event.
-Including postponements and cancellations.
+And they will ask the right questions and negotiate the right deals to protect you in any event, including postponements and cancellations.
 Research travel and wedding insurance in great detail so you know exactly what is and isn’t covered.
-Many insurances also have a clause called “force majeure” that may apply to certain situations and you may not be covered.
+Many insurances also have a clause called “force majeure” that may apply to specific situations, and you may not be covered.

-Another important thing to remember is to always have a plan B. Keep your mind open to the possibility that things may change and there will be bumps in the road.
-If you’ve got questions, concerns or need some guidance, drop us a line.
+Another essential thing to remember is always to have a plan B. Keep your mind open to the possibility that things may change, and there will be bumps in the road.
+If you’ve got questions, concerns, or need some guidance, drop us a line.
 We would love to set your mind at ease and get you started down the right path planning your destination wedding.